tannerlinsley/react-smackdown/README.md

 import bash from 'reprism/languages/bash' import go from 'reprism/languages/go'

-// Import any Prism theme.
-We have two of our own "smackdown" themes: import 'smackdown/themes/smackdown-dark.css'
+// Import any Prism-compatible theme.
+We even have our own "smackdown" themes! import 'smackdown/themes/smackdown-dark.css'
 // or  'smackdown/themes/smackdown-light.css'